dootika/class-project-group-1/README.md

 Data_Air_Quality contains Air quality related data in addition to the combined datasets.
 Data_Respiratory_illnesses contains ARI related data.

-Shiny app code is contained in code folder.
 To run it , set working directory as "class-project-group-1".
 Project Overview:
 1) Data collection on air quality index and respiratory illnesses